CAIS-ACSI/CAIS2021/content/program.md

   </tr>
   <tr>
     <td>15:00-15:30</td>
-    <td><strong><a href="https://www.cais2021.ca/talk/35.McDevitt/">Educating and Empowering Teen Activists in Public Libraries: A Case Study of the Impact of Reading on Young Adult Social Justice Actions</a></strong><br>
+    <td><strong><a href="https://www.cais2021.ca/talk/35.McDevitt/">Educating and Empowering teen activists in public libraries: A case study of the impact of reading on young adult social justice actions</a></strong><br>
         <i>Jennifer McDevitt</i>
     </td>
   </tr>